 We ask this question of everyone we meet.
 Most people will come up with at least one or two names and they often love making connections for you.
 We have one friend who moved to a new city and just had coffee with people, starting with one person she had a connection with.
 By the end of the process, she had a notebook full of names and got to know most of the major music and radio contacts in her city.
 This got her a job plus a huge network to tap.

 Your network wants to see you succeed, so leverage them for your music career.
 But after they help, be generous with your thanks and gratitude.
 Put their name in lights by crediting them in your projects the same way a movie or TV show credits all the people who were a part of it.
 Celebrate any successes they helped you achieve by including them.
-For example, we borrowed the “closing party” concept from the theater world and throw private events for everyone who helped us with every major release.
+For example, we borrowed the “closing party” concept from the theater world and threw private events for everyone who helped us with every major release.
 During the party, we talk about our next major project and most everyone offers their help again.

 Also, your network isn’t just something to have, it’s something you should share.
 Make sure to use the flip-side of the “who should I get to know?” technique and introduce your network to new people you meet.